sator-imaging/DotnetTool-StaticImport/README.md

 static-import -o "." -i \
     "local-file.cs" \
     "github:user@repo/BRANCH_TAG_OR_COMMIT/path/to/file.cs" \
-    "https://inter.net/path/to/file.cs"
+    "https://gist.githubusercontent.com/..." \  # use raw url to download from gist "https://inter.net/path/to/file.cs"
 ```

+> Type `static-import --help` for more options.

 For the use in GitHub Actions, see [.github/workflows/tests.yml](.github/workflows/tests.yml) for details.